fatyogi/epever-upower-tracer/README.md

 Monitoring EPsolar UPower and Tracer devices from Raspberry Pi with Python via RS-485
 ===================================================

 **EPSolar Tracer** AN/BN devices have been around for a while so this is just another attempt to establish a good monitoring package.
+This project provides a comprehensive package to configure (set voltages) and query the controller, as well as to display current and statistical values in a timeline using Grafana.

 **EPSolar UPower** hybrid inverters are great at what they do, however it is difficult to get them monitored if you have a Linux machine as they are still new and the protocol is not publicly available.
 Out of my communication with EPSolar I managed to obtain the list of registers and develop a UPower Python module.

 ## Requirements
-- Python 3  (UPower scripts are still running 2.7 as I had no chance to test on UPower device recently)
+- Python 3 (note: UPower scripts are still running 2.7 as I had no chance to test on UPower device recently)
 - Influx DB and its Python 3 modules (use pip3 to install)
 - Grafana - latest, whatever is availabe in your Raspbian
 - To communicate with the devices you will need [Minimal Modbus](https://minimalmodbus.readthedocs.io/en/stable/) module for Python